dfrappart/training-terraform-intermediate-labs/labs/02_CreateMultipleVnet.md

 > This command can be used to list all the resources present in the tfstate and display their internal name

-The name of the resources is suffixed with the Storage Account name.
+The name of the resources is suffixed with the vnet name.

 Update the attribute name of the `azurerm_virtual_network` block